blacklightpy/vaultofknowledge/Surface Finishing.md

 After machining, there are always some scratch marks left behind.
 These parts are polished to attain a certain look and feel, and this is called surface finishing.

+From Wikipedia: Finishing processes may be employed to: improve appearance, adhesion or wettability, solderability, corrosion resistance, tarnish resistance, chemical resistance, wear resistance, hardness, modify electrical conductivity,

 # Types of finishing
+Generallly, they are of two types:
+1. Removing or reshaping
+2. Adding or altering

+## Examples
 They vary by the material in context (e.g. Textiles, Wood, Metal, Wood, Cement, Jewellery, etc.)

 - Mirror Finish
 - Shiny finish
 - Matte Finish
 - Coarsely Grained Finished
+- Anti-microbial finish (Textiles)

 # Methods of finishing
 - Sanding and Polishing